Guide for Children with ALCOHOLIC PARENTS

 Lubbock

 “Mel” is originally from Angeles City, Philippines.
 He graduated from Lubbock Christian University with a degree in Social Work.
-One of the newest clinicians to join Stages in 2020.
+He joined Stages of Recovery in 2020.
 Mel has over 20 years in Residential inpatient services and is known for his willingness to go above and beyond for others.
 He is skilled in Mindfulness and serves with a true heart of service.
 Like many, Mel has had many experiences and challenges in his life that have equipped him to keep pushing forward.
 These experiences allow him to make deep and meaningful connections with those he helps.
 When working with clients, he champions the mindset that every human needs three things: TO BE HEARD, TO BE SEEN, AND TO HAVE A SENSE OF PURPOSE.
 Mel’s motto in life is simply to “Be you” and to not allow anyone or anything to deter you from this.

 Favorite Quote